istvan-vonfedak/angles-collisions-intersections/README.md

 # angles-collisions-intersections
-Functions that calculate angles, collisions and intersections.
+A grouping of useful functions that calculate angles, collisions and intersections.

 ### Compilation